SCOPE OF THIS CHAPTER

 - Appendix 1: Bexley Foster Carer Visiting Template Form

-All approved foster carers will have an allocated supervising social worker registered with the HCPC.
-All foster carers holding temporary approval under Regulation 24 of the Fostering Regulations 2013 will also have an allocated supervising social worker independent of the assessing social worker.
+All approved foster carers will have an allocated supervising social worker registered with Social Work England.
+All foster carers holding temporary approval under Regulation 24 of the Fostering Regulations 2013 will also have an allocated supervising social worker.
 The allocated supervising social worker is responsible for supervising and supporting carers, ensuring that they have the necessary guidance, support and direction to maintain a quality service, including safe caring practices.
 This will include an understanding that they must work within the National Minimum Standards for Fostering and the agency's policies, procedures and guidance.

-The supervising social worker must ensure that the foster carers' training and development needs are identified in a written Personal Development plan that is reviewed annually or sooner if needed and that newly approved carers work towards meeting the National Minimum Standards for Foster Carers and gain the certificate of successful completion within twelve months of being approved.
-They also have the responsibility to ensure foster carers are familiar with and made aware of new policies and guidance.
+The supervising social worker must also ensure that the foster carer's training and development needs are identified, and that newly approved carers work towards completing the Training, Support and Development Standards for Foster Carers Workbook.
+They also have the responsibility to ensure foster carers are familiar and made aware of new policies and guidance.

 2. Planned Supervision Visits